microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/siteprotectionunitsbulkadditionjobs-post.md

 Create a [siteProtectionUnitsBulkAdditionJob](../resources/siteprotectionunitsbulkadditionjob.md) object associated with a [sharePointProtectionPolicy](../resources/sharepointprotectionpolicy.md).

 The initial status upon creation of the job is `active`.
-Once all the site-urls, and siteIds are added into the corresponding SharePoint protection policy, the status of job becomes `completed`.
+When all the `siteUrls` and `siteIds` are added into the corresponding SharePoint protection policy, the status of job is `completed`.

-In case of any failures while resource resolution, the status of the job eventually becomes `completedWithErrors`.
+If any failures occur, the status of the job is `completedWithErrors`.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]